1 Incredible Party

 A Taste of Louisiana

 The Louisiana Marathon Finish Festival showcases some the best cuisine around.
 Our restaurant partners work hard to make your mouth water with all of your favorite Louisiana dishes!
 The Food Village at the Finish Festival has something for everyone.
-Local favorites like Jambalaya, Chicken and Sausage Gumbo, Butternut Squash and Shrimp Bisque, Crawfish étouffée, Cajun Sausage Poboy, Blackened Catfish Courtbouillon, Red Beans and Rice, and Crawfish Mac and Cheese are served at schedule times throughout the day.
+Local favorites like Jambalaya, Chicken and Sausage Gumbo, Butternut Squash and Shrimp Bisque, Crawfish Étouffée, Red Beans and Rice, and Crawfish Mac and Cheese.

 The Finish Festival is open to the public.
 For access to food and beverages, you must have a Taste Tour Pass Wristband, or a ticket specific to that race-day.
 The wristband is free to runners and is attached to their bibs.
 Additional Taste Tour Tickets can be purchased at the Expo on Friday and Saturday or in the Gear Shop Sunday at the Finish Festival. $18 for 6 tickets or $4 each.

 Wristbands allow for six servings from either a food booth or beer truck.
 (Beer is only available for adults 21 and over.)
 Crave a serving of jambalaya and a beer?
 That’ll be two punches on your wristband.
-Two servings of jambalaya, a serving of Crawfish Étouffée, two beers, and a Cold Pressed Juice?
+Two servings of jambalaya, a serving of Crawfish Étouffée, two beers, and some Red Beans and Rice?
 That’s six punches.
 The wristband also provides a choice of bottled Powerade or Dasani water.

 - Gonzales Jambalaya Festival